ScenarioHunting/website/index.md

 ### Why Scenario Hunting?

 * It helps to make the right decision, based on the right data, at the right level while swithing to implementation.
 * It uses a language which can be easily understood by both humans and machines.
 * It reduces the gap between design and implementation.
 * It encourages you to focus on model and behavior  first, and then switch to code.
 * It assists you to explicitly uncover the causality behind the elements of the model, and discover the missing ones.
 * It helps to design drive test scenarios as abstract concepts and then extract them as code.
-* It helps new developers to onboard spontaneously, and quickly get familiar with the standard coding, and test automation policies.
+* It helps new developers to onboard spontaneously, and quickly get familiar with the coding standards, and test automation policies.
 * It improves confidence and delivery speed.
 * It greatly reduces the cost of yoyo problem, human memory errors, and mis-translation of model to the code.
 * It's designed as a very simple and straightforward workflow.